Parrottrek Journal 2007

 Our 5 motorhome caravan left New Mexico and stopped last night at Black Bart's

-so the entire roadway was lined with young Marines in their dress uniforms.
-Every
+the entire roadway was lined with young Marines in their dress uniforms.
+Every so

-so often they would stop traffic, so we all at one point pulled off to the side of the
+often they would stop traffic, so we all at one point pulled off to the side of the

 road to have lunch and watch for a clearing in the traffic.
 That's just one more